Jaxelr/Nancy.Metadata.OpenApi/README.md

 ## Missing so far:

 Open Api specifies certain optional objects that havent been implemented at the library level.

-* A Security object at the root level.
-* A Security scheme at the component level.
-* A Callback scheme at the component level.
+Check the [Current Development Project](https://github.com/Jaxelr/Nancy.Metadata.OpenApi/projects) for more details.